Elevenlabs AudioNative Player

 Table of contents

-Facebook, as one of the more popular broadcast online marketing channels, can have a wide range of applications in an online campaign portfolio.
+As one of the more popular broadcast online marketing channels, Facebook can have a wide range of applications in an online campaign portfolio.
 Facebook’s various advertising objectives allow you to position your social media efforts at different stages of the purchase funnel.

 It is worth noting here that the choice of advertising objective in a Facebook Ads campaign is definitely a very important part of the campaign configuration – it directly affects what optimization options we will have available.
-That’s why it’s worth considering exactly what business goals we have, and therefore what success metrics we have, when planning our efforts.
-Facebook Ads is also gradually introducing a new set of 6 simplified campaign goals – there are some differences between the new division and the previous one that are worth knowing about.
+That’s why it’s worth considering exactly what business goals we have and, therefore, what success metrics we have when planning our efforts.
+Facebook Ads is also gradually introducing a new set of 6 simplified campaign goals – some differences between the new division and the previous one are worth knowing about.

 campaign goals in facebook ads